 As anyone can be a liquidity provider, AMMs have made market making more accessible.

 One of the first protocols to use liquidity pools was Bancor, but the concept gained more attention with the popularization of Uniswap.
 Some other popular exchanges that use liquidity pools on Ethereum are SushiSwap, Curve, and Balancer.
 Liquidity pools in these venues contain ERC-20 tokens.
-Similar equivalents on Binance Smart Chain (BSC) are PancakeSwap, BakerySwap, and BurgerSwap, where the pools contain BEP-20 tokens.
+Similar equivalents on BNB Smart Chain (BSC) are PancakeSwap, BakerySwap, and BurgerSwap, where the pools contain BEP-20 tokens.

 To understand how liquidity pools are different, let’s look at the fundamental building block of electronic trading – the order book.
 Simply put, the order book is a collection of the currently open orders for a given market.